TWiStErRob/renovate-config/README.md

 Configuration files for renovatebot installed in [repositories](https://github.com/TWiStErRob?tab=repositories).

 ## Naming
-Note: this repository is called `renovate-config` so it'll be [picked up automatically by Renovate](https://docs.renovatebot.com/config-presets/#organization-level-presets).
+ * This repository is called `renovate-config` so it'll be [picked up automatically by Renovate](https://docs.renovatebot.com/config-presets/#organization-level-presets).
+ * The shared config preset is called `default.json` as that's the [only supported name](https://docs.renovatebot.com/config-presets/).
+ * `default.json5` is the actual preset referenced from `default.json`, so that I can use JSON5 features.

 # Installation
  1. Add repository to [Renovate GitHub app installation](https://github.com/settings/installations/24636554).
  2. Wait for "Configure Renovate" onboarding PR.
  3. It should automatically pick up [local>TWiStErRob/renovate-config](default.json)
- 4. Move `/renovate.json` to `/.github/renovate.json`.
- 5. Commit and push to `renovate/configure` branch.
+ 4. Commit and push to `renovate/configure` branch.
- 6. Review, configure as necessary and merge PR.
+ 5. Review, configure as necessary and merge PR.

 # Development
 IntelliJ IDEA has json-schema validation and auto-complete support, so it the recommended editor.